zinint/OSCD_Invoke-DOSfuscation/OSCD - Issue - DOSfuscation.md

 Therefore all binary obfuscation is considered out of scope for this Issue.

 ### ENCODING
 Substrings of existing environment variables can be used to encode entire batch file contents or select portions of commands.
-The payload encoding techniques in these samples only affect static detections because these encodings do not remain in the dynamic execution of external commands in the batch files, so they are considered out of scope for this Issue.
+These payload encoding techniques only affect static detections because these encodings do not remain in the dynamic execution of external commands in the batch files, so they are considered out of scope for this Issue.

 ### PAYLOAD
 As pointed by the author (Daniel Bohannon (@danielhbohannon)) himself, there are numerous building blocks that must be combined to perform the advanced payload encoding techniques.
 Searching for these building blocks in process arguments, common persistence locations and in file repositories is a good first step in reducing the data set when building robust detections for DOSfuscation in general.
 We're going to use Sigma so we'll be looking for those building blocks in command-line events (WEL Security Event ID 4688 and Sysmon Event ID 1).